WordPress/gutenberg/docs/designers-developers/developers/block-api/block-registration.md

 -   **Type:** `Boolean`

-When the style picker is shown, it may also show a selector to allow the user to select a default style to use for this block type.
-If you prefer not to show the selector, set this property to `false`.
+When the style picker is shown, a selector is displayed so the user can select a default style for this block type.
+If you prefer not to show the selector, set this property to `false`, the default value is `true`.

 ```js
 allowDefaultStyle: false,